LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 [Click here to download](https://drive.google.com/file/d/1aPpq7y0MaAZg8MKYj7dUbOeNFatMJPQa/view?usp=sharing)

-This dataset pertains to the ring road of the _Universidade Federal do Espírito Santo - UFES_ (Vitória, Brazil) wich has a total extension of 3.7 km.
-It contains 658 directories identified by their UTM (Universal Transverse Mercator) Zone 24K coordinates {latitude}_{longitude} in meters.
+This dataset pertains to the ring road of the _Universidade Federal do Espírito Santo - UFES_ (Vitória, Brazil).
+It has a total extension of 3.7 km and contains 658 directories identified by their UTM (Universal Transverse Mercator) Zone 24K coordinates {latitude}_{longitude} in meters.
 ```
  Each directory contains 504 files in the format: <type><latitude>_<longitude>_<translation>_<rotation>.png
  <type>: i = crop of remission grid map; r = crop of road grid map; t = color coded road grid map